IO-Aerospace-software-engineering/Astrodynamics/README.md

     the earth's Hill sphere radius is :1.4716e+09 Angle between v1 and v2 is :1.5708
     ```
-    Remark : All values are expressed in international system (meter, second, radian, m/s, ...)
+    Remark : All values are expressed in international system of units (meter, second, radian, m/s, ...)